Splat/on_quantum/README.md

 So: we’re not reproducing full condensed-matter physics, we’re building **minimal Hamiltonians and circuits** that capture the _structure_ of the excitations.

+## 3. Example 1 – Magnons from a small Heisenberg chain

+We’ll model a **magnon** as a single spin flip delocalized over a short chain of spins.

+### Hamiltonian (isotropic Heisenberg with periodic boundary, N=3)

+- Ground state: all spins aligned (ferromagnetic case, J<0J < 0J<0).
+- One-magnon manifold: states with exactly one spin flipped.

+[Here](heisenberg_hamiltonian.py) is Qiskit code to:

+- Build the Heisenberg Hamiltonian for 3 qubits.
+- Diagonalize it.
+- Identify one-magnon-like eigenstates.

+What this gives you:
+- Eigenvectors with support mostly on ∣100⟩,∣010⟩,∣001⟩ etc.
+- Those are your **discrete magnons** (spin waves on a 3-site ring).

+You can then:
+- Prepare such eigenstates via variational circuits or Trotterized time evolution.
+- Simulate magnon propagation by evolving an initial state like ∣100⟩.

+## 4. Example 2 – Exciton (electron–hole pair) as a 2-qubit model

+[Here](exciton_hamiltonian.py) We simplify an exciton to a 2-level electron and a 2-level hole:

+- Qubit 0: electron present (∣1⟩) vs absent (∣0⟩.
+- Qubit 1: hole present (∣1⟩) vs absent (∣0⟩).

+We’ll write a minimal Hamiltonian: H=ϵe​Z0​+ϵh​Z1​−g(X0​X1​+Y0​Y1​) `markdown needs better mathematic notation or I might be an way off`
+- The `Z` terms give on-site energies.
+- The `XX+YY` term couples electron and hole, creating / annihilating pairs → binding.

+Interpretation:
+- ∣10⟩ = electron only, ∣01⟩ = hole only, ∣11⟩ = bound electron–hole (exciton), ∣00⟩ = vacuum.
+- The energy splitting and eigenstate composition show how coupling `g` mixes these configurations into an effective exciton quasiparticle.

+You can also:
+- Use qiskit_dynamics (if installed) to time-evolve an initially separated electron/hole and watch them form a bound state.